clubside/clubside-web-components/README.md

 While working on my [NFO editor for Kodi](https://github.com/clubside/KodiNFOMusicVideos) I ran into an issue when dealing with `fanart` since [Kodi](https://kodi.tv) supports multiple fanart and my simple JavaScript function had no way to broadcast an event back to the main script.
 I had played with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) a bit in the past but was usually frustrated by the code.
 While there are plenty of great resources out there they rarely broke down clearly what I wanted to accomplish so I thought not only was this a great opportunity to learn something new but also pass along some things that might be helpful for others getting into the game.

-I'm organizing this the similarly to how the MDN examples at [web-components-examples](https://github.com/mdn/web-components-examples) are set up but with each component `.js` file named the way the element is used.
+I'm organizing this the similarly to how the MDN examples at [web-components-examples](https://github.com/mdn/web-components-examples) are set up but with each component `.js` file named the way the component is used.
 There is a sample `html` file to show off the functionality but I definitely need to work on better documentation.

-None of these components currently work with form submission as I use them with `fetch` APIs.
-At some point I will modify them to follow the `formAssociated` guidelines as seen in [More capable form controls](https://web.dev/articles/more-capable-form-controls).

 ## media-upload

 There are many image upload with preview solutions out there, this one is mine.
 It supports file selection and drag/drop, images and video, add and remove events as well as a simplistic zoom.
 I hope to make the zoom more full-featured and add crop functionality in the future.
-The sample page demonstrates adding/removing new instances of the element and a 'Save' button will `console.log()` the current media.
+The sample page demonstrates adding/removing new instances of the component and a 'Save' button will `console.log()` the current media.

 ### Usage